FMMT666/launchpad.py/README.md

     - added a class for the Midi Fighter 64, only (raw) buttons so far
     - added MF64 LedCtrlRaw(), ButtonStateXY(), LedAllOn()
     - added MF64 LedCtrlXY()
+    - added support for the Launchpad Pro Mk3
+    - updated some demos to work with the Pro

 ### CHANGES 2020/05/XX: